A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for all.

 Step 6 – Weaving the ribbon through the stems

-Weave the ribbon over a pair of stems and then above the next.
+Weave the ribbon over a pair of stems and then under the next.

 - Weave a first circle completely around the bunch.